joshuaglenen/Ice-Machine/README.md

 ### Salvage Working Modules

 I mapped out the thermal cycle and mechanical process of the original machine and modeled the system as a state machine.
-The AC synchronous motor rotates the tray between “load” and “unload” positions, and a small DC pump fills the tray with water.
-After freezing, the tray rotates again to eject the formed ice into a storage bin.
+The AC synchronous motor rotates the tray between load and unload positions, and a small DC pump fills the tray with water.
+After the ice is formed, the tray rotates again to eject the ice into a storage bin.
 Thermodynamically, the system operates by compressing refrigerant and passing it through a muffler and condenser where a heatsink and fan rapidly cool the gas into a liquid.
 This liquid is then cycled through the evaporator fingers submerged in water.
 As the refrigerant absorbs heat, ice crystals form over the fingers.
 After a 15-minute freezing cycle, the solenoid opens, allowing hot refrigerant gas to rush into the evaporator, warming the metal fingers and releasing the ice.

-### Circuit Design

-The circuit diagrams were developed through iterative design to accommodate the components I had on hand and to reuse as much of the existing machine wiring as possible.
-The completed system is built around an Arduino Uno R3, which manages all input monitoring, state logic, and output control.
-For AC components, relays are used to switch 120V lines (live wire connected to NO terminal; neutral wired directly to the component).
-For DC devices such as the water pump and LED indicators, NPN MOSFETs are used to sink current to ground from a 9V supply.

-The full wiring diagram will be included below as Diagram 1.
-A schematic of the original control board is also included as Diagram 2 for comparison.

 ![IMG_04BE4556-BE88-4E1F-9EAD-9990F7E11C73](https://github.com/user-attachments/assets/f8083d9c-000f-47a8-bda1-18b66848e5c9)